SAthamnah/VRBluiTouchInteraction/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/b5237355-69c9-4502-adc4-1733deb3f8d3" />

 ___
-8. Change the default value of the URL variable to any website you want by clicking on the variable and writing the URL in the details tap.
+8. Change the default value of the URL variable to any website you want by clicking on the variable and writing the URL in the details tab.
 <img width="700" alt="image" src="https://github.com/user-attachments/assets/f5a8e371-3159-4fdc-b9fc-0f77ce2ecbc0" />

 ___